s53kr-lm8a6r/qestor/packages/reactive_browser_storage/README.md

 **Cookie not being set**: Verify that you're not trying to set cookies during SSR, and check your cookie options (secure, sameSite, etc.).

+**Import errors**: Make sure you're importing from `@qestor/reactive-browser-storage` and that the package is listed in your app's dependencies.

 ## 🤝 Contributing

-This is an internal library.
-For improvements or bug fixes, please follow the project's contribution guidelines.
+This is part of the Qestor monorepo.
+For improvements or bug fixes:

+1. Make changes in `packages/reactive_browser_storage/`
+2. Test with the demo app at `/demo`
+3. Update version in `package.json` if needed
+4. Run `pnpm run build:packages` to ensure it builds correctly
+5. Follow the project's contribution guidelines

 ## 📄 License

-Internal use only.
+Part of the Qestor project - Internal use only.